-2.2.
-Promoting solidarity in times of crisis
+2. Promoting solidarity in times of crisis

 The European Union is built on solidarity: solidarity between its citizens, solidarity across borders between its Member States, and solidarity through support actions inside and outside the Union.
-Solidarity is a shared value which creates cohesion and responds to societal challenges.
+Solidarity is a shared value which creates cohesion and responds to societal challenges such as the recent refugee and migration crisis.

-The notion of solidarity usually refers to a mutual support within a group unified by a community of interest or by shared values.
-It is intrinsically linked to the concept of generosity, but also to those of reciprocity and responsibility.
+The notion of solidarity is intrinsically linked to the concept of generosity, but also to those of reciprocity and responsibility.
 But what does solidarity mean within the European Union, especially in times of crisis?
-What are the legal, political, economic and even ethical limits of European solidarity?
+What are the legal, political, economic and even ethical limits of